KyleGoslan/App-Workshops-Old/README.md

 ####Questions/Errors
 When you're looking at the repo, on the right hand side you'll see "Issues".
 I want to encourage you to use this as a way to ask questions and notify me of typos or errors.
 When you enter the issues page you can create a new issue in the upper right.
 This is essentially just like posting a comment.
 One thing that would be helpful is that you apply a relevant label.
 This is done on the right, eg "Question" or "Bug".

+####Sample Files & Projects
+Where applicable, I'll post files and projects.
+However, I'll try to refrain from posting full projects unless I feel it's essential.
+I'll always lean towards posting "completed" examples of files we were working on in the workshops.
+These will always be in an "Examples" directory for the relevant workshop.
+For example the "02 - Delegates/Examples" directory has a finishes example of the `Person.swift` file and the `ViewController.swift` file for your reference.